 Albrecht, working out of the firm’s Port Orange and Orlando offices, concentrates her practice in the areas of estate planning, commercial real estate transactions, lender representation, commercial leasing and secured transactions, including extensive experience in the acquisition, development and financing of commercial properties.
 She is a member of The Florida Bar and of the Real Property, Probate and Trust Law Section of the Florida Bar.
 She’s also a magna cum laude graduate of Washburn University School of Law.
 Community and professional involvements includes Vice President of the Real Property Council of Volusia County, Inc. and membership in the Volusia/Flagler Association of Women Lawyers and the Central Florida Real Estate Attorneys’ Council.

-ShuffieldLowman’s four offices are located in Orlando, Tavares, DeLand and Port Orange.
+ShuffieldLowman’s five offices are located in Orlando, Tavares, DeLand and Port Orange.
 The firm is a 40 attorney, full service, business law firm, practicing in the areas of corporate law, estate planning, real estate and litigation.
 Specific areas include, tax law, securities, mergers and acquisitions, intellectual property, estate planning and probate, planning for families with closely held businesses, guardianship and elder law, tax controversy – Federal and State, non-profit organization law, banking and finance, land use and government law, commercial and civil litigation, fiduciary litigation, construction law, association law, bankruptcy and creditors’ rights, labor and employment, environmental law and mediation.

 ShuffieldLowman attorney, Dana Crosby-Collier, has been recently selected to serve as general counsel to the 2017-2018 Seminole County Charter Review Commission.